raspberrypilearning/electricity-generation/en/step_5.md

 --- /task ---

-You need to make sure that the program clears the pen marks from the Stage and lifts the pen up `when green flag clicked`{:class="block3events"}.
+You need to make sure that the program clears the pen marks from the Stage and lifts the pen up when the green flag is clicked.

 --- task ---